Captain America: The Winter Soldier (2014)

 Nate’s Grade: B+

-Posted on April 8, 2014, in 2014 Movies and tagged action, anthony mackie, chris evans, comic book, drama, marvel, politics, robert redford, russo brothers, samuel l. jackson, scarlett johnansson, sequel, spy thriller, super hero.
+Posted on April 8, 2014, in 2014 Movies and tagged action, anthony mackie, chris evans, comic book, drama, marvel, politics, robert redford, russo brothers, samuel l. jackson, scarlett johnansson, sequel, spy thriller, super hero, toby jones.
 Bookmark the permalink.
 6 Comments.